dreamsachiver1208-ux/Life-Navigator-Agent/README.md

 # Life Navigator AI

-> **"Your personal AI strategist that helps you discover the best next step toward your future."**
+> **"Your Personal AI Strategist That Helps You Discover The Best Next Step Toward Your Future."**

 ---